jaspereb/Retinanet-Tutorial/README.md

 # Installation
 The first issues that most deep learning practicioners run into are installation errors, so here's some brief advice on installing stuff.

 Most errors come from version mismatches, so make sure you get this right the first time, it's much faster to just downgrade a component than to assume a higher version will work.
 The key components you need to install are Nvidia drivers, CUDA, CUDNN, tensorflow, keras and a bunch of python libraries.
 While you can run this without a GPU, it's so slow that it's not worth it.
+I will use python2 for everything but python3 should work just fine.

 * NVIDIA Drivers.
 These are a massive pain in Ubuntu and can easily leave you with a broken OS if you do it wrong.
 The most reliable method I have found is to download the most recent driver version from https://www.nvidia.com/Download/index.aspx.
 This will give you a file like `NVIDIA-Linux-x86_64-440.82.run`.
-You want to close x server in order to install it (this command will drop you into terminal only mode, no graphics, so have these instructions on a separate computer!), to do this press `CTRL+ALT+F1` or `CTRL+ALT+F2`
+You want to close x server in order to install it (this command will drop you into terminal only mode, no graphics, so have these instructions on a separate computer!), to do this press `CTRL+ALT+F1` or `CTRL+ALT+F2` then run

+`sudo service lightdm stop`

+`sudo init 3`

+`cd ~/Downloads`

+`sudo chmod +x [Your Driver .run File]`

+`sudo ./[Your Driver .run File]`

+* CUDA 10.0.
+Download this from https://developer.nvidia.com/cuda-10.0-download-archive and the steps to install it are quite similar to that of the driver. **Do not let it install the Nvidia driver when it asks to** only install CUDA.

+`CTRL+ALT+F1` or `CTRL+ALT+F2`

+`sudo service lightdm stop`

+`sudo init 3`

+`cd ~/Downloads`

+`sudo chmod +x [Your CUDA .run File]`

+`sudo ./[Your CUDA .run File]`

+`sudo reboot now`

+* CUDNN for CUDA 10.0.
+You need an NVIDIA account to get this download from https://developer.nvidia.com/rdp/form/cudnn-download-survey.
+Get whatever the lastest version for CUDA 10.0 is.
+This will give you a .tgz file, unzip and install it using

+`cd ~/Downloads`

+`tar -xzvf [Your CUDNN .tgz File]`

+`sudo cp cuda/include/cudnn.h /usr/local/cuda/include`

+`sudo cp cuda/lib64/libcudnn* /usr/local/cuda/lib64`

+`sudo chmod a+r /usr/local/cuda/include/cudnn.h /usr/local/cuda/lib64/libcudnn*`

+* Tensorflow 1

+`pip install --user --upgrade tensorflow-gpu`

+* Keras (not tensorflow-keras)

+`sudo pip install keras`

+# Getting the tools
+Run

+`mkdir ~/RetinanetTutorial`

+`cd ~/RetinanetTutorial`

+then download the following (you should have a [github SSH key](https://help.github.com/en/enterprise/2.17/user/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) setup already)

+* This repo `git clone https://github.com/jaspereb/Retinanet-Tutorial.git`

+* The keras-retinanet repo `git clone git@github.com:fizyr/keras-retinanet.git`

+* The labelimg tool `git clone git@github.com:tzutalin/labelImg.git`

 # Creating the dataset
 The first step to creating your dataset is to pick the format you want to use, we will go with Pascal VOC 2007 here, but you could also use the CSV format or COCO.